Record 10 homers as AL wins All-Star Game 8-6 in 10 innings | New Country 923

 Trout kept up his All-Star excellence, tagging Mets righty Jacob deGrom.
 A two-time MVP in his event, Trout is 7 for 15 with five extra-base hits and three walks in these games.

 Diaz wound up with the win and Toronto’s J.A.
-Happ got a save after giving up Votto’s homer.
+Happ got his first pro save after giving up Votto’s homer.

 The AL won for the 18th time in 21 games played to a decision, and leads the series 44-43-2.
 Not since the early 1960s has the AL been ahead.